IMPACT 100 SRQ seeks area women to join Giving Collective by March 1

 “Impact 100 SRQ has no paid employees or staff, which means that 100 percent of each member’s annual contribution of $1,000 is awarded to nonprofit organizations in grants of $100,000 or more,” Watt said.
 “Operational costs are kept to a minimum and funded voluntarily by members and corporate supporters.”

-Impact 100 SRQ is hosting several upcoming events for women interested in becoming a 2020 member and friends who want to support the local chapter’s efforts.
+Impact 100 SRQ is hosting several upcoming events for women interested in becoming 2020 members, and friends who want to support the local chapter’s efforts.

 Upcoming membership events include: